finspot/technical_test-lead_software_engineer-pretto/README.md

 **Notes**

 - The carousel has to slide horizontally on mobile only.
 There won't be more than 3 items within.
-- The mobile version of the menu may be ignored since there ain't any design provided in this test.
+- The mobile version of the menu may be ignored since there isn't any design provided in this test.
 - You'll find some resources in the attached folder.

 ### 💼 Part 2: Presentation